In this article, we look at five simple exercise motivation tips and fitness strategies that will help you to get the most from your workouts.

 If you don’t want to apply the oils to your skin, a diffuser will allow you to enjoy their benefits.
 (Click on the previous link to visit Amazon and see the diffuser I use and recommend.

 NB: Essentials oils are concentrated and they can cause an allergic reaction.
-To prevent this, dilute the oil in grapeseed oil or water before use.
+To prevent this, dilute the essential oil in grapeseed oil or water before use.

 3. Meditate before your workouts